zombie-raptor/zr-game/README.txt

-This is just a sandbox for me to test out SDL2 and OpenGL.
+This is a game engine written in Common Lisp.